MicrosoftDocs/win32/desktop-src/DirectShow/dvdadm-property.md

 ---
-Description: 'The DVDAdm property provides access to the MSDVDAdm object that contains methods and properties for saving application and user information.' ms.assetid: 'eb73a851-7118-42f3-be99-1cf356d2e37a'
+Description: The DVDAdm property provides access to the MSDVDAdm object that contains methods and properties for saving application and user information. ms.assetid: eb73a851-7118-42f3-be99-1cf356d2e37a
 title: DVDAdm Property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DVDAdm Property